neurohackademy/high-performance-python/_episodes/05-numba.md

 Timing this, we find it to be substantially *slower* than the non-jitted Python version.
 The reason for this is that Numba is unable to do any type inference here.
-Instead
+Instead it defaults to the non-optimized Python code.

 ### What is it really good for?

-Let's look at an example where Numba really shines (h/t to [Jake Vanderplas](https://jakevdp.github.io/blog/2012/08/08/memoryview-benchmarks/)).
+Let's look at an example where Numba really shines (taken from [a blog post by Jake Vanderplas](https://jakevdp.github.io/blog/2012/08/08/memoryview-benchmarks/)).
 Consider a numpy function to calculate the parwise Euclidean distances between two sets of coordinates: